yablochko8/semantic-search-fonts/COOKBOOK.md

 Serving up sans serif realness, success!

-And of course to if we're looking for something exciting, we have now have the entire catalog ranked by exciting-ness:
+And of course to if we're looking for something exciting, we now have the entire catalog ranked by exciting-ness:

 ![Exciting results on Font Finder](./screenshots/exciting-results.png)